 Segmentation profiles are key to Target Marketing.
 A segmentation profile identifies the population, based on segmentation data—for example, Esri Tapestry Segmentation data.
-There are two types of profiles created by the Target Marketing wizard: customer profiles and market area profiles.
-The wizard allows you to either create a new profile or use an existing profile that was created in a previous analysis.
+There are two types of profiles created by the Target Marketing Wizard: customer profiles and market area profiles.
+The workflow allows you to either create a new profile or use an existing profile that was created in a previous analysis.

-A customer profile, also referred to as a target profile, identifies the segments that represents your customers.
-Each point location (customer points) is assigned to one or more segments.
+A customer profile, also referred to as a target profile, identifies the segments that represent your customers.
+Each point location (customer point) is assigned to one or more segments.

 If your customer data has information such as sales or number of visits, it can be used as volume information.
 So instead of only total counts, each segment will also contain total sales or total number of visits in its calculation.

 A market area profile, also referred to as a base profile, identifies the segments that represent your market area.
-The market area is used as a base to compare the Customer Profile.
+The market area is used as a base to compare the customer profile.
 A market area is used to analyze how well you are attracting customers from each segment.
 By default, the market area is defined by the current map extent.
 However, any polygon can also be used to define the market area.
-The size of the market area will have an effect in your analysis.
+The size of the market area affects your analysis.

 Depending on the segmentation system being used—for example, Esri Tapestry Segmentation—the segmentation counts are based on either population or households.